 2. The other person’s behavior, which you consider to be unreasonable

-3. Dissertation – This is a technical ground and rarely used so if it could be applied to you, we will tell you
+3. Desertion – This is a technical ground and rarely used so if it could be applied to you, we will tell you

 4. You have been separated for at least 2 years and both agree to be divorced AND TO SIGN THE PAPERS